 4. SolarWinds Solar-PuTTY

-SolarWinds recently released Solar-PuTTY, a software that takes the popular PuTTY tool and builds it out a bit further to add a more modern GUI and a variety of additional features.
+SolarWinds first released Solar-PuTTY in 2017.
+This free utility takes the popular popular PuTTY tool and builds it out a bit further to add a more modern GUI and a variety of additional features.
 I’ll be covering this software in more detail in a piece soon, so we’ll focus on the FTP, SCP, and SFTP features of Solar-PuTTY here.

 - Multiple Sessions: Solar-PuTTY allows users to manage multiple sessions simultaneously, enhancing productivity.